hazelcast/hazelcast-reference-manual/src/SPICreateContainer.md

 Hazelcast guarantees that a single thread will be active in a single partition.
 Therefore, when accessing a container, concurrency control will not be an issue.

 The code in our example uses a `Container` instance per partition approach.
 With this approach, there will not be any mutable shared state between partitions.
 This approach also makes operations on partitions simpler since you do not need to filter out data that does not belong to a certain partition.

+The code performs the tasks below.

+- It creates a container for every partition with the method `init`.
+- It creates the proxy with the method `createDistributedObject`.
+- It removes the value of the object with the method `destroyDistributedObject`, otherwise we may get an OutOfMemory exception.

 #### Integrating the Container in the CounterService